Man charged with 2 counts of murder, 7 attempted murder counts in Minneapolis nightclub shootout

 On Monday, the two people fatally shot shortly before 2 a.m.
 Saturday outside Monarch in the 300 block of N. 1st Avenue were identified as Christopher R. Jones Jr., 24, of Brooklyn Park, and Charlie B. Johnson, 21, of Golden Valley.

 Jones died while exchanging gunfire with Carroll on the crowded sidewalk, according to the charges.
+Jones was shot twice in the chest and elsewhere, the Medical Examiner's Office disclosed.

-Johnson was shot in the back while fleeing the chaotic scene that involved at least four shooters, the charges read.
+Johnson was shot in the back while fleeing the chaotic scene on a warm late-spring night, the charges read.

 Among the seven others who were wounded, four women and three men, one was last reported to be in critical condition.